INTAL’s agenda promotes the economic, digital, and political integration of Latin American and the Caribbean and focuses on the following areas:

 Juan José Taccone was named director of INTAL in 1996 and held the position until 2005.
 He was succeeded by Ricardo Carciofi, who served until 2013, when Graciela Schamis took over.

 From 2014 to February 2019, INTAL was led by Gustavo Beliz.
-The current director is Pablo García.
+In 2020 Pablo García took office and, since the end of 2021, Ana Basco is the current director of INTAL.

 OTHER WORK AREAS